RabinPhaiju/React-Learn/interview-questions.md

 # Pure component

     - to replace component having only render function
-    - that component which do not re-render.
+    - that component which do not re-render often.
     - to ensure performance.
+    - When props or state changes, purecomponent will do a shallow comparison to see if the component needs to be updated.

 # avoid binding